lestrrat/writing-sample/README.md

 regularly.
 Feeding consists of adding the same amount of flour and water at least once a week.
 As before, you can always discard extra starter mixture if you have too much of it.

-# Instructions to Bake One Camapgne-style Sourdough Bread
+# Instructions to Bake One Campagne-style Sourdough Bread

 Once you have your initial starter, you can start the baking process.
 This recipe will walk you through the steps required to bake a campagne style sourdough bread, and will